 - Citi Private Pass: Get preferred access and presale tickets to select events and experiences, including music, sports, dining, and theater.

-- Free FICO 8 Credit Score: Keep tabs on your FICO score, based on your Equifax credit report.
+- Free FICO Bankcard Score 8: Keep tabs on one of your FICO scores, based on your Equifax credit report.

 - Quick Customer Service: Call customer support and say “representative” to be connected with a human rep more quickly than usual.

 - Shopping and Travel Protections: Including Purchase Protection, Worldwide Travel Accident Insurance, Identity Theft Solutions, and Fraud Protection.